-Because of that, only trained and experienced therapists can be sure of benefiting your body rather than adding further injury or disorganization.
+Therefore, only trained and experienced therapists can be ensure that it will benefit your body rather than adding further injury or disorganization.

 Our sessions generally lasts 60 minutes.
 Your osteopath will discuss with you on the number of subsequent sessions (if any needed) for your symptoms to improve.